Vitamin B complex - detailed information

 Recommended daily dose: 3 μg

-Contained in 100 grams: beef/veal liver (60 µg), caviar (16 µg), oysters (14 µg), herring (8.5 µg), beef (5 µg), Camembert or Emmental (3.1 µg), salmon (2.9 µg), egg yolk (2.0 µg)
+Contained in 100 grams: Beef/veal liver (60 µg), caviar (16 µg), oysters (14 µg), herring (8.5 µg), beef (5 µg), Camembert or Emmental (3.1 µg), salmon (2.9 µg), egg yolk (2.0 µg)

-If just one of the following applies, your supply of vitamin B1 could be too low:
+If one of the following applies, your supply of vitamin B1 could be too low:

 • You eat few whole grain products and legumes